 The program provides:

-one to five credits in an 8-week term
+- one or more credits in an 10-week term

 How long will it take?

 It depends on how many credits you transfer in and how many credits you take per term.